John15321/flatcar-app-minecraft/README.md

 If you’re unsure, it’s best to start around **4 GB** (Small) and see how your server performs.
 Check usage with docker stats or in the game logs.
 If you have 10–20 players or a lot of plugins, you might need **8 GB** or more.

 For an exact set of recommended flags (or if you have special requirements), visit PaperMC’s own [Start Script Generator](https://docs.papermc.io/misc/tools/start-script-gen).
-Just remember there is **no one-size-fits-all** solution—monitor your server and adjust.
+Just remember there is **no one-size-fits-all** solution-monitor your server and adjust.

 #### Where to Change Settings